top of page

 Getting There:

-There are several things to know before planning a trip to Washington, DC.
-Knowing the best way to get into the city is one of them.
 We flew into the area via the BWI Airport.
 From the airport, we took the Amtrak train into central DC's Union Station.
 The Amtrak is one of the most efficient ways to get into DC because it's efficient, fast, and budget-friendly.
 For two people, our roundtrip cost for the Amtrak into Union Station was only $10.00!
 Once you're at Union Station, you can easily access the rest of the city.
-The closest Metro stops to the Shaw Community are located on the green and yellow lines: U Street, Shaw-Howard, Mt.
-Vernon Square.
-All are within walking distance to the neighborhood.

 From the Cambria Hotel website: